-Hand Knotted Area Rugs
+Best Hand Knotted Area Rugs In USA

 A hand knotted rugs brings in timeless style and a precious vibe to the home.
-Skillfully handcrafted by artisans, hand-knotted area rugs are a result of techniques that got passed down by generations.
+Skillfully handcrafted by artisans, these rugs are a result of techniques that got passed down by generations.
 The oldest handmade rug on record is the Pazyryk Rug, which dates back to the 4th century BC.
 Even today, hand knotted rugs have got a touch of sacredness, as a weaver spends months tying the knots to form beautiful patterns.

-What is a Hand-Knotted Rug?
+What Is A Hand-Knotted Rug?

-Hand-knotted rugs are crafted meticulously with traditional hand knotted rugs techniques on specially designed looms.
+Rugs are crafted meticulously with traditional hand knotted rugs techniques on specially designed looms.
 The method of knotting these rugs has come to us from central Asia and dates back to more than a thousand years.
 The creation of these rugs is a labor-intensive process that requires refined expertise.
-The unique weaving technique used in making a hand-knotted rug involves thousands of knots inserted and then tied individually to the base or the rug's foundation.
+The unique weaving technique used in making a rug involves thousands of knots inserted and then tied individually to the base or the rug's foundation.
 The knots combine to form the pile, and the entire process works from the bottom going up.

 The hand-knotting rug technique starts with the warp threads and the weft threads.
 The vertical threads are the warp threads, while the threads that run horizontally are known as weft threads.
-The foundation of a hand knotted area rugs created weaving weft in and out of the warp threads over the loom.
+The foundation of a area rugs created weaving weft in and out of the warp threads over the loom.
 The strands differ as per the material used in the rug.
 Strands can be a fabric made out of wool, silk, cotton, jute, or a blend of fabrics.
 These strands are hand-tied to the warp thread to create a design.
 The strands are precisely cut precisely, carefully knotted, and then tightened to make the construction secure.
 When the weaver finishes weaving, the warps become the fringes, and the wefts keep the rug together.

 Wool is one of the most common materials used in the hand-knotted rug, as it is durable and can withstand 10,000 bends before the rug breaks.
 The silk is also used as hand knotted area rugs material, but its limited durability and high price are used commonly as an accent.
-Cotton is also a common material in the traditional hand-knotted rug and is used frequently in the foundation material.
+Cotton is also a common material in the traditional hand made knotted rug and is used frequently in the foundation material.
 A blend of wool, cotton, and silk are often combined to create a solid and lustrous rug.
 The mixture can withstand everyday wear and tear and is a good fit for high-traffic areas.

-It takes a reasonable amount of time to make a hand-knotted area rug.
+It takes a reasonable amount of time to make a such area rug.
 The time of production depends upon the size of the rug and the complexity of the design.
 If the weaver is an expert, it will take approximately 2 seconds for them to tie a knot.

 That means a weaver will create a thousand knots each hour.
 If the knots are made individually with hand, then a 12 x 15 feet hand-knotted rug will take one year to complete; Hand knotted area rugs are more expensive than machine-made or hand-tufted rugs.
-On the other hand, the process of hand knotted rugs is precise, and the results give finer details and much better texture.
+On the other hand, the process of hand made knotted rugs is precise, and the results give finer details and much better texture.

-Every hand-knotted rug has a unique story.
+Every rug has a unique story.
 Put one in the living room, and you will have a beautiful story staring at you.
 The designs of hand-knotted area rugs are alluring, and if you find the rug that compliments your decor, you are going to fetch yourself some nicest compliments.
 Right color, texture, and design will create a piece of art, adding to any home or space value.